dravidam

 School dropout rate: 16% in 2021.
 Below 5% by 2024.

 Government school students admitted to premier institutions — IITs, NLUs, NIFT: 75 in 2021-22.
 Then 274.
 Then 447.
 Then 910 in 2024-25, across 93 institutions and 50 disciplines.
 Forty-one government school students are currently pursuing studies at IITs.
-Four hundred and forty-eight qualified in JEE above the 79th percentile.
+In JEE Mains 2026 (Session 1), 448 government school students qualified — the top three scoring 99.53, 99.50, and 99.42 percentile.

 Jayashee Perumal grew up in Pannandur village, Krishnagiri district.
 She studied in a Tamil-medium government school.
 In 2023, through the Naan Mudhalvan scheme's international education pipeline, she won a fully funded scholarship to study Mechanical Engineering at Kun Shan University in Taiwan.
 The Tamil Nadu government bears all higher education expenses and initial travel costs.
 Seventeen government school students are currently studying in universities in Japan, Taiwan, and Malaysia — entirely on state support.
 Seven decades of the Dravidian education pipeline, and it now reaches across oceans.